krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-You have a custom role implemented for administration of the dev/test environment for Cymbal Superstore’s transportation management application.
+Q. You have a custom role implemented for administration of the dev/test environment for Cymbal Superstore’s transportation management application.
 You are developing a pilot to use Cloud Run instead of Cloud Functions.
 You want to ensure your administrators have the correct access to the new resources.
 What should you do?
 ```
 ```
 Make the change to the custom role locally and run an update on the custom role